 To ensure destination disk accessible after cloning, you should connect target disk as internal before clone.
 And, if source disk and target disk are in different type (one is MBR and the other is GPT), you have to modify the boot mode in BIOS when you boot from the target drive.

-If the disk you cloned is a system disk, you need to change the boot order to the target disk in BIOS before try to boot form it.
+If the disk you cloned is a system disk, you need to change the boot order to the target disk in BIOS before trying to boot from it.
 Or, you can just replace the source drive with the target one.

 The time to complete a disk clone task depends on the size of the source disk.
 Besides, the following aspects can also influence the operation speed:

-1. Source and target drive are accessed during clone.
+1. Source and target drive are accessed during cloning.
 And, close other programs while cloning to free computer to concentrate only on disk cloning.

-2. If the target disk is an external one, connect it to internal slot.
+2. If the target disk is an external one, connect it to an internal port.